jessimic/tech-portfolio/docs/pubpres.md

 ## Selected Publications

 Member of large particle physics collaborations, author lists are alphabetical.
 Listing publications with direct contribution here, full list of publications available.
-- IceCube Collaboration: R. Abbasi et al. [Measurement of atmospheric neutrino oscillation parameters using convolutional neural networks with 9.3 years of data in IceCube DeepCore”](arxiv.org/abs/2405.02163)  Submitted to Physical Review Letters. (arxiv.org/abs/2405.02163)
+- IceCube Collaboration: R. Abbasi et al. [Measurement of atmospheric neutrino oscillation parameters using convolutional neural networks with 9.3 years of data in IceCube DeepCore”]([https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.134.091801]).
+Phys.
+Rev. Lett.
+134, 091801.
+EDITOR'S SUGGESTION.
 - J. Micallef for the IceCube Collaboration.
 Using Convolutional Neural Networks to Reconstruct Energy of GeV Scale IceCube Neutrinos.
 JINST 16.09 (2021) ,p.
 C09019.
 - J. Micallef for the IceCube Collaboration.
 Reconstructing Neutrino Energy using CNNs for GeV Scale IceCube Events.
 PoS ICRC2021(2021) 1057.
 - S. Yu for the IceCube Collaboration.
 Direction Reconstruction using a CNN for GeV-ScaleNeutrinos in IceCube.
 PoS ICRC2021 (2021) 1054.